On this page

 - the ISG does not override the department's responsibilities or the obligations of staff to report suspected child abuse or neglect.

-The ISG procedure is currently under review.
-An updated procedure will be made available in the first quarter of 2017.
+The ISG procedure is currently under review and an updated procedure will be made available in 2017.

 The following resources provide additional information.